You are here

 Before moving to Cornell, he served as the Dean of Science at York University, following a decade on the faculty at the University of Toronto.
-Prior to that, he held a faculty position at the University of Michigan and a Miller Research Fellowship at the University of California, Berkeley.
+Prior to that, he held an assistant professorship at the University of Michigan and a Miller Research Fellowship at the University of California, Berkeley.
 He earned a Ph.D. degree in astronomy from Harvard University and a Bachelor of Science degree in astronomy and physics from Yale University.

 An avid traveler, he has visited more than 55 countries and all seven continents.
 His travels, for research and writing, have included numerous visits to mountaintop observatories in Chile and Hawaii, a meteorite collecting expedition in Antarctica, a parabolic flight with the European Space Agency, a solar eclipse chase in western Mongolia and a descent into a South African mine with geobiologists.